Book a tour of the museum for you and your group. We accept requests for when you would like to visit us.

-Each tour takes about 45 minutes to complete and has a maximum limit of 25 participants.
-A tour costs SEK 800 during the museum’s opening hours on weekdays and SEK 1500 in the evenings and at weekends.
+Each tour takes approximately 45 minutes and has a maximum limit of 25 participants.
+A tour costs SEK 900 during the museum’s opening hours on weekdays and SEK 1,800 in the evenings and at weekends.
+Schools can visit our tours at the museum free of charge.

 We would like to know the following:

 - What date and time are you planning your visit?
-Please provide alternative dates/times (if possible).
+Please provide (if possible) alternative dates/times.

-- How many people are in your group?
+- How many people are in the group?

-- Which school or organisation do you come from?
+- Which school or organisation are you from?

-- If you are a school group, what year group are the pupils in?
+- If a school, what year are the pupils in?

-- Are there any special needs in the group that we need to know about?
+- Are there any special needs in the group that we need to be aware of and possibly adapt to?

 - Invoice details